 - A. Record course and note mark positions and distances when drop marks are used. - B. Using the HHSA sign-up form provided as part of the committee boat kit, list all race participants.
-If a racer is not listed on the HHSA scratch sheet, that boat should be added to the end of the sign-up form and the Race Committee should collect that boat's liability form. - C. Record actual time of day start time (Hr:Min:Sec am/pm). - D. Record actual times of day at finish (Hr:Min:Sec am/pm). - E. Record protests, cancellations, withdrawals, Did Not Start (DNS), Did Not Finish (DNF), On the Course Side (OCS) (or over early) that did not return and restart, Retired After Finishing (RAF) and Time Limit Expired (TLE).
-TLE is recorded for any boat still racing at the time the Boat Qualification Time Limit expires.
-The HHSA Sailing Instructions identify the Boat Qualification Time Limit for each race. - F. Record identity of boats assisting the Race Committee, if used. - G. Sign at bottom of sign-up sheet.
+If a racer is not listed on the HHSA scratch sheet, that boat should be added to the end of the sign-up form and the Race Committee should collect that boat's liability form. - C. Record actual time of day start time (Hr:Min:Sec am/pm). - D. Record actual times of day at finish (Hr:Min:Sec am/pm). - E. Record protests, cancellations, withdrawals, Did Not Start (DNS), Did Not Finish (DNF), On the Course Side (OCS) (or over early) that did not return and restart, or Retired (RET).
+"DNF" replaced ""TLE" beginning in 2021 for any boat still racing at the time the Boat Qualification Time Limit expires as identified by the race's Sailing Instructions. - F. Record identity of boats assisting the Race Committee, if used. - G. Sign at bottom of sign-up sheet.